Species Introduction

 Acclimation Process

-Introducing your Electric Blue Baloon Dwarf Cichlid to a new aquarium requires careful acclimation to minimize stress.
-Begin by floating the sealed bag in the tank for about 15-20 minutes to equalize the temperature.
-After that, gradually add small amounts of tank water to the bag over the course of an hour.
-This process helps the fish adjust to the new water parameters.
-Once acclimated, gently release the fish into the tank, avoiding the introduction of bag water.
-It is essential to monitor the fish closely for the first few days to ensure they are adapting well to their new environment.
+When introducing Mikrogeophagus Ramirezi to a new aquarium, it is essential to acclimate them slowly to minimize stress.
+Begin by floating the sealed bag in the aquarium for about 15 minutes to equalize the temperature.
+After that, gradually mix small amounts of aquarium water into the bag over the course of an hour.
+This process will help the fish adjust to the new water parameters.
+Once acclimated, gently release them into the tank, avoiding any sudden movements that could startle them.

 Long-term Care